-If the import goods do not meet the requirements stated above, it can be seized by the Australian Department of Immigration and Border Protection.
-You can check with a commercial lawyer in Sydney if you have any grey areas regarding the Import Regulations to ensure that you are complying with all the relevant legislation.
+If the imported goods do not meet the requirements stated above, they can be seized by the Australian Department of Immigration and Border Protection.
+You can check with a business lawyer in Sydney if there are any grey areas regarding the Import Regulations you need clarification on, to ensure that you are complying with all the relevant legislation.

 What are Fair Trading Laws?

 Fair Trading Laws exist to protect both the consumers and producers.

 The Competition and Consumer Act